Advertiser Disclosure

 What Does This Mean for Citi ThankYou Points?

-Citi ThankYou Points may not be as loudly touted as other, more popular currencies like Chase Ultimate Rewards.
+Citi ThankYou Points may sometimes be overshadowed by other, more popular currencies like Chase Ultimate Rewards.
 However, they’ve got a lot to offer, including a higher-than-average transfer ratio from Citi to Choice Privileges (1:2).

 With American Express Membership Rewards, Chase points, Bilt Rewards, and Capital One miles all continuing to transfer to Emirates at a 1:1 ratio, this just means a loss of value and competitive edge when it comes to Citi’s transfer options.

-And although Emirates Skywards redemptions aren’t necessarily a great value (have you seen their surcharges?!), they’re also one of the only ways to redeem miles for Emirates’ sought-after first class.
-For those willing to pay for it, the game-changing premium cabin is … well, a game-changer.
+While Emirates Skywards redemptions don’t always provide great value (the surcharges are tough to swallow), Skywards is one of the only options for booking Emirates’ sought-after first class with points.
+For those willing to pay for it, the game-changing premium cabin is in a league of its own.

 And to those who’ve needed to combine a few balances to make their redemptions, having so many transfer partners on hand has been useful.